giocomai/omeka-s-docker/README.md

 If the theme is already present in the `themes` directory, the download will be skipped.

-## Installing Plugins Automatically
+## Installing Modules Automatically

-You can also automatically install plugins by setting the `OMEKA_PLUGINS` environment variable.
+You can also automatically install modules by setting the `OMEKA_MODULES` environment variable.
 This should contain one or more URLs (one per line) pointing to ZIP files of valid Omeka S modules.

 The ZIP archives are expected to contain a single folder at their root.
 These folders will be extracted into the `modules` directory inside your persistent volume.